gabrielspmoreira/heavens-advices/README.markdown

 Dependencies
 -----------
 *	ActionBarSherlock - As native ActionBar is supported only from Android 3.0+, we use ActionBarSherlock API open-source project to mimic that behavior on Android 2.1+ devices.
-P.s.
+P.S.
 ActionBarSherlock requires including Android 4.0 library in the project, therefore Heavens Advice continue working on older devices.
+It also requires adding ActionBarSherlock in Eclipse workspace and referencing as Library Project from HeavensAdvice project.

 Resources
 ---------
 *	[Android Developers official site](http://developer.android.com/) is a great resource
 *	[Bible Gateway](http://www.biblegateway.com/) provides bible versions in any popular language
 * [ActionBar Sherlock](http://actionbarsherlock.com/) is an open-source project to work with ActionBar design pattern in older devices (Android 2.1+)